schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

 Why?
 So that the UI tests you run verify flow, are reliable, run quickly, etc.

 #### Do you never fully test the system
-You// **do**// want to also write some tests that verify the fully connected system works.
+You**do** want to also write some tests that verify the fully connected system works.
 These tests are closer to smoke tests than full integration tests.
 They will have fewer checks because they are verifying that the system can be brought up in a fully-configured manner.